 Check the weather report before packing.
 Not everywhere in Africa is hot.
 In many places temperatures plunge at night.

-Install WhatsApp if you don’t already have it.
-Otherwise, buy a cheap GSM phone and sim card.
-It is not appropriate to expect locals to call you on an overseas number.
+Install WhatsApp if you don’t have it.
+Otherwise, buy a cheap GSM phone and local sim card.
+It’s not appropriate to expect locals to call you on an overseas number.
 (I’ve seen this happen a lot.)
-Consider buying a portable wifi device as data is reasonably priced and readily available in most countries.
+Consider buying a portable wifi device as data is cheap in most African countries.
 Wifi is increasingly ubiquitous in many African countries, but the wifi device ensures you can connect from just about anywhere.
-It will also be cheaper than roaming packages.
 Unless it’s an emergency, don’t roam without a roaming packing.
 You’ll get the shock of your life when you return home and see how your service provider has committed daylight robbery.

 Clothes are a bit tricky since they’re so personal, my advice is:

 For women: pack tops that are brightly coloured.
 Avoid white.
 You’ll show up much better in any photos, no matter what your skin colour.
-(White reflects the bright African sunshine back at the camera).
+(White reflects the bright African sunshine back at the camera.)
 Most African women dress modestly.
-As a woman, do you need a headscarf?
 You can’t go wrong with a longish skirt or two and scarves.
 Also, trousers for women are not usually as acceptable as a skirt or dress.
 If you find yourself in a rural area with only trousers, consider buying a colourful African cloth (a chitenge or khanga) to wear around your waist over trousers.
 For work, shorts are never acceptable.